2014 Syracuse Orange football team

 The 2014 Syracuse Orange football team represented Syracuse University in the 2014 NCAA Division I FBS football season.
 The Orange were led by second year head coach Scott Shafer and played their home games at the Carrier Dome.
 They were members of the Atlantic Division of the Atlantic Coast Conference.
 They finished the season 3–9, 1–7 in ACC play to finish in a tie for sixth place in the Atlantic Division.

-Previous season

-The Orange's 2013 season was their first members of the Atlantic Coast Conference.
-They finished the year with a 7–6 record, and finished tied for 3rd place in the Atlantic Division, with a 4–4 record in ACC play.
-The Orange capped off their season with a win in the 2013 Texas Bowl over Minnesota.